Grzegorz96/Shoper-app-frontend/README.md

 ```bash
  git clone https://github.com/Grzegorz96/Shoper-app-frondend.git
 ```
-- Enter the directory Shoper-app-frondend/Shoper_app_exe.
+- Enter the directory Shoper-app-frondend/shoper_app_exe.
-- If you want to move the Shoper_app.exe file, do it together with the Photos folder.
+- If you want to move the Shoper_app.exe file, do it together with the assets folder.
 You can also create a copy of the .exe file on your desktop.
 - Run Shoper_app.exe.